idkfelix/year12/Maths/Matrices.md

 \end{align*}
 $$
 ## Communication Matrices
-- Communication matrices are a square binary matrices where the $1's$ represent the connections in a communication system, often denoted at $T$
+- Communication matrices are a square binary matrices where the $1's$ represent the connections in a communication system, commonly denoted as $C$
+- These square matrices are generally symmetrically adjacent (drawing a line of symmetry along a diagonal) unless the communication is not mutual
 - **One-step** communication links are a direct connection between two points represented by a singe $1$ in a communications matrix
 $$
 \large